-- RWQCB Order No. R9-2013-0001, as amended by Order Nos.
-R9-2015-0001 and R9-2015-0100, NPDES No. CAS0109266, NPDES and Waste Discharge Requirements for Discharges from the Municipal Separate Storm Sewer Systems (MS4s) Draining the Watersheds Within the San Diego Region (Municipal Permit), and - SWRCB Water Quality Order No. 2014-0057-DWQ, NPDES General Permit No. CAS000001, General Permit for Storm Water Discharges Associated with Industrial Activities (Industrial Permit).
+- California Regional Water Quality Control Board, San Diego Region (RWQCB), Order No. R9-2013-0001, as amended by Order No. R9-2015-0001, NPDES No. CAS0109266, National Pollutant Discharge Elimination System Permit and Waste Discharge Requirements for Discharges from the Municipal Separate Storm Sewer Systems (MS4s) Draining the Watersheds Within the San Diego Region; referred to in this document as the Municipal Permit (Municipal Permit), and - State Water Resources Control Board (SWRCB) Water Quality Order No. 2014-0057-DWQ, NPDES General Permit No. CAS000001, General Permit for Storm Water Discharges Associated with Industrial Activities; referred to in this document as the Industrial Permit (Industrial Permit).

-In regard to Industrial Permit compliance, the primary Standard Industrial Classification (SIC) code for the site is 4581 Airports, Flying Fields, and Airport Terminal Services, and the Waste Discharge Identification (WDID) number for SAN under the Industrial Permit is 937I018035.
+In regards to Industrial Permit compliance, the primary Standard Industrial Classification (SIC) code for the site is 4581 Airports, Flying Fields, and Airport Terminal Services, and the Waste Discharge Identification number (WDID #) for SAN under the Industrial Permit is 937I018035.